Most ERP implementations fail before they start.

 Plan for continuous improvement.
 ERP systems evolve with your business.
 Schedule regular reviews of how you’re using the system and where additional capabilities could add value.

-Take the time to document your current state, define requirements clearly, and plan thoroughly.
-The roadmap feels slow when you’re eager to solve current problems, but it’s faster than reimplementing after a failed launch.
+Take the time to define measurable objectives, assess organizational readiness, document your current state, design finance controls deliberately, plan your cutover in detail, and staff hypercare properly.
+The roadmap feels slow when you’re eager to solve current problems.
+It’s faster than reimplementing after a failed launch.

 Wiss’s Technology Solutions team guides companies through ERP selection and implementation—from initial requirements definition through post-launch optimization.
 We combine accounting expertise with technical implementation experience to help you avoid common pitfalls and achieve the business results that justified the investment.